Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Methodology

 \subsection{Design Overview}

-We designed an experiment to isolate negation as the sole independent variable.
-For each of 14 ethical scenarios, we generated four prompts that differ only in polarity structure while holding semantic content constant.
-F0 ("They should {action}") and F1 ("They should not {action}") form a simple negation pair.
-F2 ("They should {goal} even if it means they must {action}") and F3 ("They should not {goal} if it means they must {action}") test compound negation with embedded goal structures.
+We designed the experiment so that one contrast isolates negation exactly.
+For each of 14 ethical scenarios, we generated four prompts.
+F0 ("They should \{action\}") and F1 ("They should not \{action\}") form a simple-negation pair that differs only in the polarity of the action clause.
+F2 ("They should \{goal\} even if it means they must \{action\}") and F3 ("They should not \{goal\} if it means they must \{action\}") differ from F0/F1 in more than polarity: they also change goal salience, add a conditional ("even if"/"if"), and shift deontic scope.
+We therefore label F2/F3 \textit{goal/conditional framing} and do not attribute F2/F3 effects to negation alone; isolating the contributing mechanisms (negation, complexity, scope, valence) is left to a factorial follow-up.

-Clearly, agreeing with "should X" and disagreeing with "should not X" both endorse the underlying action.
-A model that processes negation correctly should show mirror-image agreement rates across F0/F1 and F2/F3.
-If 60\% of responses agree with "should X," then 40\% should agree with "should not X" (the remaining 60\% disagreeing, which also endorses X).
-Any deviation from this mirror pattern represents a failure to appropriately invert meaning under negation.
+The paired design yields an exact coherence criterion: whatever verdict a model reaches on the underlying action, that verdict should be invariant to the polarity of the probe.
+Agreement with F0 commits a coherent responder to disagreement with F1; the converse does not hold, so we normalize responses to a common scale of expressed non-prohibition, on which agreement with the affirmative framing and disagreement with the negated framing both register positively, and treat this binary proxy as an upper bound on endorsement.
+Systematic swings in the normalized quantity across a polarity pair, up to and including wholesale verdict reversals, indicate that surface form rather than semantic content is controlling the response.